Kelly Deck, Tommy Smythe + IDS

 “When did you decide that you were going to be a designer?”

 “Some people are born to do certain things,” says Smythe.
-He has had a paper and pencil in his hand since he was a kid.
-Smythe knew that he was going to grow up to do something creative, but it wasn’t easy.
+He has had a paper and pencil in his hand since he was a kid, Smythe continues.
+He knew that he was going to grow up to do something creative, but it wasn’t easy.

 Smythe was lucky to have the tremendous support of his parents and extended family.
 They bolstered his courage to seek a creative life.
 In his twenties, he thought he might become a fashion designer.
 He was lured over to interior design, but can live vicariously through his successful fashion designer sister, Christie and the Smythe label she runs with Andrea Lenczner.

 Here at the IDS show, Tommy has come with some eye-candy shots from his popular Instagram account and tips for those seeking more beauty in their lives and homes.
 His advice falls under three main headings: Experience it, Work it and Own it.